IkeoluwaAshade/IkeoluwaAshade/README.md

 - 👀 I’m interested in Web Development.
 - 🌱 I’m currently learning CSS
 - 💞️ I’m looking to collaborate on Website building projects using HTML, CSS and JAVASCRIPT
-- 📫 How to reach me ...
+- 📫 How to reach me: reachme.ikeoluwa@gmail.com

 <!---